kontent-ai/rich-text-resolver-js/docs/index.md

 const defaultOutput = nodesToHtml(parsedNodes, {});
 console.log(defaultOutput); // <p style="color:red">Hello <b>World!</b></p>

-// b is converted to strong, wildcard transformation omits attributes from remaining nodes const customOutput = nodesToHtml(parsedNodes, transformers);
+// b is converted to strong, wildcard transformation is used for remaining nodes const customOutput = nodesToHtml(parsedNodes, transformers);
 console.log(customOutput); // <p>Hello <strong>World!</strong></p>
 ```

 #### Advanced

-For more complex scenarios, optional context and its handler can be passed to the top level transformation function (`nodesToHtml` or its async variant) as third and fourth parameters respectively.
+For more complex scenarios, optional context and its handler can be passed to `nodesToHtml` as third and fourth parameters respectively.

 The context can then be accessed in individual transformations, defined in the `transformers` object.
 If you need to dynamically update the context, you may optionally provide a context handler, which accepts current node and context as parameters and passes a cloned, modified context for child node processing, ensuring each node gets valid contextual data.